bao-project/bao-docs/source/development/contributing.rst

     Contributor's Name <contributors@email.com>

 using the name and e-mail associated with their Github accounts and commits.
-However, if some contributor requests to be listed in another format this (e.g. using some alias) can also be accommodated.
+However, if some contributor requests to be listed in another format, (e.g. using some alias), we can also accommodate it.

 If a contributor does not wish to be listed or have any of their information removed, maintainers must fulfill their request.